Nature gives us everything we need… So we should cherish it.

 As a responsible corporate citizen, Sea Harvest believes in conducting its business in a sustainable manner.
 Not only does Sea Harvest comply with the regulations and quotas imposed by the South African government and other international organisations, but it also plays an active role in creating initiatives for furthering the sustainability of South Africa’s marine resources for the benefit of future generations.

 As a member of the South African Deep Sea Trawling Industry Association (SADSTIA), Sea Harvest interacts with government, non-governmental organisations (NGOs) and other interested parties for the benefit of the South African deep-sea trawl industry.
-We also participate in several regional conservation initiatives, including the Responsible Fisheries Alliance (RFA), in co-operation with the International World Wildlife Fund (WWF), BirdLife South Africa, as well as with other South African commercial fishing companies.
+Sea Harvest also participates in several regional conservation initiatives, including the Responsible Fisheries Alliance (RFA), in co-operation with the International World Wildlife Fund (WWF), BirdLife South Africa, as well as with other South African commercial fishing companies.